 - STOP USING "CHEMICAL RECYCLING" AND "ADVANCED RECYCLING" AS BLANKET TERMS.
-These terms cover a large swath of technology concepts and there needs to be a clear distinction between plastics-to-plastics (PTP) recycling and plastics-to-fuel (PTF) technologies, the latter of which is only an energy recovery process and not recycling.
-All chemical recycling processes should be distinguished by their specific processing technology, their end products, and their incoming feedstocks so that individual projects can be assessed independently on their own merits.
-The blanket use of "chemical/ advanced recycling" enables companies to disguise PTF technologies as circular solutions when they are only waste-toenergy programs. - NO PLASTICS-TO-FUEL.
-There is no role for plastics-to-fuel in a circular economy and it should not be considered recycling.
+These terms cover a large swath of technology concepts and there needs to be a clear distinction between PTP recycling and PTF technologies, the latter of which is only an energy recovery process and not recycling.
+All "chemical recycling" processes should be distinguished by their specific processing technology, their end products, and their incoming feedstocks so that individual projects can be assessed independently on their own merits.
+The blanket use of "chemical/advanced recycling" enables companies to disguise PTF technologies as circular solutions when they are only waste-to-energy programs. - for plastics-to-fuel in a circular economy and it should not be considered recycling.
 Turning plastic into fuel does not reduce the demand for virgin plastic.
 If our demand for plastic continues and even increases, as expected, and if existing plastic has been converted to energy, then manufacturers must use virgin plastic to make new products, continuing our reliance on fossil fuel extraction.
 The EU Environment Commission, Ellen MacArthur Foundation, ISO standards (18604:2013), and other prominent groups do not consider PTF to be part of a circular economy and do not classify PTF as recycling.
 These technologies are classified as "energy recovery," which is less preferable than recycling in the waste hierarchy.
 In addition to the environmental and social burdens resulting from the extraction of fossil fuels, PTF facilities place a heavy toxic burden on nearby communities and workers, impacting people along the entire system of processing the plastic waste and then managing the residual effluent and waste.
 AMBR opposes legislation that defines pyrolysis or gasification as recycling and supports the waste hierarchy that prioritizes reduction, recycling, and composting over energy recovery.